mean2me/demo-bookstore-js/README.md

 drwxr-xr-x    3 emanuele.colonnelli  staff      96 Dec 16 14:55 tests
 ```

-6. run tests and check that all of them pass... the should! :)
+6. run tests and check that all of them pass... they should! :)

 ```
 npm run test